arpruss/gcodeplot/README.md

-Convert SVG (only paths, and ignores transforms) and HPGL to gcode for a 3-axis GCode machine, where the Z-axis controls the pen height.
+Convert SVG (text is not supported; convert text to paths) and HPGL to gcode for a 3-axis GCode machine, where the Z-axis controls the pen height.

 You can also convert the same SVG subset to HPGL.